TOUR ENGINE

 POWER STROKES

 Hence in a pair of Tour engine cylinders, two 4-stroke cycles are being executed at the same time.
 In this respect, the Tour engine and a conventional four-stroke twin engine have exactly the same number of power strokes per crankshaft revolution.
-For example, a conventional twin engine will have one power stroke in each cylinder, while the Tour engine will have two power strokes in the Hot-Cylinder and none in the Cold-Cylinder.
+For example, a conventional twin engine will have one power stroke in each cylinder, while the Tour engine will have two power strokes in the Expansion-Cylinder and none in the Compression-Cylinder.

 EARLY DEVELOPMENT